mcarniel/oswing/README.txt

 Note: to run the "demo19" sample you have to include in the classpath iBatis libraries too (see runDemo19.bat/sh). "demo19" sample app has been tested with iBatis 2.3

+Note: to run the "demo35" sample you have to use Java 5 EE and include in the classpath an Entity Manager implementation, such as javaee.jar file of GlassFish A.S. (see README.xxt file within demo35 source folder)

 2. Directory Structure